Inclusion, Diversity, Equity and Access (IDEA) Inclusion Makes our Profession Stronger

 Brave & Safe Space Agreement

-In order for us to communicate openly and honestly, AFP Chicago proposes a brave and safe space agreement.
+In order for us to communicate openly and honestly, AFP Chicago has adopted a brave and safe space agreement.
 The agreement is that all participants will help to create our space, while bearing these principles in mind:

 AFP Chicago Affinity Groups Meetings